 An independent publisher could hold the key to you getting your book into print.
 Let’s face it.
 No matter how good a book is, writers have a tough time finding an agent.
 Some agents require you to already have an author platform, even though you’ve barely managed to finish your book.
 That’s just the reality of publishing.

 Agents only sell to New York publishers.
 If they can’t make a deal with them, they’ll shop your book to a university press.
 But don’t get your hopes up.
 The number of New York publishers and university presses continues to shrink.

 Is Self-Publishing The Answer?

-Well, sure, but going that route requires you to learn a whole lot about print-production and promotion.
+But, can’t anyone put a book up on Amazon these days?
+Well, sure, but going that route requires you to learn a whole lot about print-production and book promotion.

 One writer who has succeeded in this arena is Ginger Scott.
 An Arizona author, Ginger uses her cell phone to stay in touch with her fans.
-Before her books come out, she builds interest with cover reveals.
+Before her books come out, she builds interest with cover reveals, giveaways, and prerelease deals.

 Ginger has a platform.
 And, now, because she has a platform, she has an agent.